Norfolk, Massachusetts: Education

-Transportation
+Infrastructure

+The Town of Norfolk instituted a Department of Public Works in 2004 which consolidated much of its infrastructure and is now responsible for eight divisions.
+These Divisions are Water, Wastewater, Stormwater, Solid Waste, Highways, Trees, Vehicle Maintenance and Grounds which are all managed by a Director.

 The Norfolk Airpark (FAA airport code 32M) had one 2700 ft north–south runway and is about 2 mi west of the town center.
 In recent years, however, the airpark has been closed down and is currently in a state of disrepair.
 A seven house cul-de-sac known as Tailwind Cir now exists where the hangars used to stand while the remaining airport property is now conservation land known as Leland Wild.

 The Norfolk MBTA commuter rail station is in Zone 5 and is located in the town's center at 9 Rockwood Road.

 Emergency services

 The Norfolk Police Department is a fairly small department located on Sharon Avenue in the south of town near the Norfolk–Wrentham town line.
 It is staffed by a total of 17 police officers, including the chief of police.
 The town's fire department and emergency medical services, located in the center of town on Main Street, was staffed full-time with 24h/7d coverage for the first time in April 2001, and since 2004 provides Advanced Life Support services.
 The Fire Department is staffed by 13 career firefighters, which includes the fire chief.
 The police and fire communications department (also known as dispatch) is operated by a total of four full-time dispatchers and six part-time dispatchers.
 All of these emergency services are located in the police station complex on Sharon Avenue.

 At a special town meeting in December 2015, a small turnout of Norfolk voters approved a plan to construct a new police and public safety building on Sharon Street in the south part of town.
 The police department will be moved to this facility, with the fire department occupying the space vacated by the police.
 A regional communications center within the Public Safety Building will support the dispatch requirements of Norfolk and three surrounding towns: Wrentham, Plainville, and Franklin.